thnsmmrs/CV-Based-Obstacle-Aware-Planning/README.md

 # Obstacle Aware Motion Planning ECE 5463 Final Project

 **Project Goal**
-Plan and execute collision free motion for a robot from point A → B in a 2D workspace with circular and rectangular obstacles, using sampling-based motion planning, spline trajectories, and PD control.
+Plan and execute collision free motion for a robot from point A to B in a 2D workspace with circular and rectangular obstacles, using sampling based motion planning (RRT), spline trajectories, and PD control.

 **TODO:**